cubesatlab/cubedos/README.md

 *This build is skeletal only at this time!* The simulator program is written to the `src/build/Simulator` folder.

-The PingPong and LineRider programs have their own project files.
+The PingPong, LineRider, and STM32F4 programs have their own project files.
 At this time there is no master project file defined for all CubedOS components.

 The program Merc, in a separate repository, is a Scala program for generated CubedOS API packages.
 It is possible to write these packages manually following, for example, the templates